antoglz/miRNAs_SRP/README.md

 ## Usage

-Run any of the submission scripts using the SLURM scheduler:
+Run any of the submission scripts using the SLURM workload manager:

 ```
 sbatch script_example_parallel.sh